moondance-labs/tanssi-docs/builders/toolkit/substrate-api/dev-env/index.md

 # Set Up Your Workspace

-Establishing an effective development environment is crucial for building, testing, and deploying smart contracts efficiently.
+Establishing an effective development environment is essential for building, testing, and deploying custom blockchains with Substrate.
 A development environment provides the necessary tools and frameworks to:

-- Write and compile smart contracts using standardized languages.
+- Develop runtime logic with Substrate’s modular framework.
-- Simulate blockchain interactions locally for testing and debugging.
+- Test and debug locally using tools like Chopsticks.
 - Manage dependencies and automate workflows for faster deployments.

 ### **Using Chopsticks**